NSI’s Reflex Sympathetic Dystrophy Therapy Centers

 If you suffer from Complex Regional Pain Syndrome (CRPS) or have received an RSD diagnosis (Reflex Sympathetic Dystrophy), no explanation is needed as an introduction to this debilitating condition.
 But for many of those who have just recently been diagnosed, and those who are hearing about it for the first time, complex regional pain syndrome may be a mystery.
-NSI Stem Cell Centers aims to remove the mystery and bring greater awareness about this chronic disease to the general public.
+NSI Stem Cell aims to remove the mystery and bring greater awareness about this chronic disease to the general public.

-NSI Stem Cell Centers, which are, among other things, Reflex Sympathetic Dystrophy centers, specialize in FDA guidelines-compliant regenerative medical techniques such as stem cell therapy and platelet rich plasma (PRP) therapies.
-The same regenerative therapies NSI already successfully applies to a growing list of illnesses, disorders, and chronic conditions – both physical (like diabetes) and neurological (like multiple sclerosis) – are now being focused on helping patients with RSD CRPS therapy.
+NSI Stem Cell centers, which are, among other things, Reflex Sympathetic Dystrophy centers, specialize in FDA guidelines-compliant regenerative medical techniques such as stem cell therapy and platelet rich plasma (PRP) therapies.
+The same regenerative therapies NSI already successfully applies to a growing list of illnesses, disorders, and chronic conditions — both physical (such as diabetes) and neurological (such as multiple sclerosis) — are now being focused on helping patients with RSD CRPS therapy.

 What Is Complex Regional Pain Syndrome?

 CRPS is also known as Reflex Sympathetic Dystrophy (RSD).
 And what is RSD?
 It is a chronic pain syndrome that most commonly affects a single limb, either an arm or a leg, or one hand or foot.
-The onset of CPRPS generally occurs after someone has sustained injury or trauma to the affected area.
+The onset of CRPS generally occurs after someone has sustained injury or trauma to the limb or affected area.
 A primary symptom of complex regional pain syndrome is pain far more severe than the original injury or trauma should have created.
 Other symptoms include fluctuations in skin coloring and body temperature and may also be accompanied by swelling within the injured or traumatized region.
 These changes can shift from mildly apparent to dramatically on the rise.
 RSD treatment seeks to help alleviate these symptoms, with one option being stem cell therapy for pain management.

 While the root cause of complex regional pain syndrome remains elusive, it is strongly thought to be the result of damage to, or the malfunctioning of, the peripheral and central nervous systems.

 Amazing CRPS Results!